iyan-coder/EDA-and-Model-Trainer-3/README.md

-# 📊 ML Project Workspace - Churn & Loan Prediction
+# 📊 ML Project Workspace – Churn, Loan, Banking Market & Flight Prediction

-This repository contains structured work on **Customer Churn** and **Loan Prediction** problems.
-It focuses on Exploratory Data Analysis (EDA), feature engineering, preprocessing pipelines, and model evaluation using multiple metrics beyond just accuracy — especially **recall** for imbalanced data scenarios.
+This repository contains structured work on real-world ML problems including **Customer Churn**, **Loan Prediction**, **Banking Market Response**, and **Flight Price Prediction**.
+It focuses on robust data pipelines, exploratory data analysis (EDA), preprocessing, model evaluation using multiple metrics — with **recall** emphasized for imbalanced scenarios.

 > 🛠 This workspace is designed to evolve.
-As more datasets will be analyzed, their pipelines and evaluation logic will follow the same structure.
+New datasets will follow a reusable pipeline and evaluation logic for consistency and clarity.

 ---